Lee Seo-hwan

 Lee Seo-hwan (born March 6, 1973), birth name Lee Young-ki (이영기), is a South Korean actor.
 He graduated from the Department of German Language and Literature at Incheon National University and made his debut in 2004 with the musical The Hunchback of Notre-Dame.
 He gained widespread attention for his role as Park Jung-bae in the 2024 Netflix series Squid Game 2.

-He was featured in international media following a press event in Taipei alongside fellow cast members Park Gyu-young, Im Si-wan, Jo Yu-ri, and Kang Ha-neul.
+He was featured in international media following a press event in Taipei alongside fellow cast members Park Gyu-young, Yim Si-wan, Jo Yu-ri, and Kang Ha-neul.